 - How to steer clear of aggressive drivers

 - How a person’s mood can impact the way they drive

 - How planning in advance for heavy traffic can help your drivers minimize the risk of driving aggressively

-When it comes to driving, there will always be bad actors that want to break the rules.
-Ignore rude and bad drivers on the road, keep your cool, and arrive at your destination safely.
+When it comes to driving, there will always be people that want to break the rules.
+Ignore rude and bad drivers on the road, keep cool, and arrive at the destination safely.

 For more safe driving information, see Transportation.